NubPaws/Containerization/README.md

 This tutorial will be aimed at beginners who want/need to containerize their project.

+*Note.* This tutorial was written by me!
+I may have gotten a few things wrong.
+If you notice a mistake that is not the fault of simplifications, feel free to create a pull request.
+If you are not sure, you can also contact me and I will look into it as soon as I can.

 ## Menu
 1. [How to setup docker](./guides/setup.md)
    - [Windows](./guides/setup.md#windows)